-Note that the SP eigenmode geometry is also strongly dependent on its frequency - see Fig. 5.
+Note that the SP eigenmode geometry is also strongly dependent on its frequency-see Fig. 1.5.
 However, in externally-excited local fields, this frequency dependence is obscured by the resonance broadening due to the losses, as is evident from the expression for the resonant part of the Green's function

 We will present below spectral and statistical properties of the local fields using a model of random planar composite (RPC).
-A specific RPC system used in the computation is shown in Fig. 9(a).
-To improve numerical accuracy, we smooth the unit-step characteristic function

-$\Theta(\mathbf{r})$ with a Gaussian filter with a radius of 1 grid step: this dramatically improves numerical accuracy of a grid method that we use to solve the eigenproblem.
-Such a smoothing is clearly seen in Fig. 9 (a).
+A specific RPC system used in the computation is shown in Fig. 1.9a.
+To improve numerical accuracy, we smooth the unit-step characteristic function $\Theta(\mathbf{r})$ with a Gaussian filter with a radius of 1 grid step: this dramatically improves numerical accuracy of a grid method that we use to solve the eigenproblem.
+Such a smoothing is clearly seen in Fig. 1.9a.

-Dependence of the local fields on frequency is dramatic: cf. Figs. 9 (b) and (c).
-As frequency increases from the near-IR (1.55 eV) to visible (2.0 eV), the distribution becomes much more delocalized and its magnitude dramatically decreases, which cannot be explained by some decrease of quality factor Q alone.
+Dependence of the local fields on frequency is dramatic: cf. Figs. 1.9b, c.
+As frequency increases from the near-IR $(1.55\,\mathrm{eV})$ to visible $(2.0\,\mathrm{eV})$, the distribution becomes much more delocalized and its magnitude dramatically decreases, which cannot be explained by some decrease of quality factor Q alone.
 Most importantly, at all frequencies these near-field intensity distributions are dominated by the pronounced hots spots.
-These are manifestation of the hot spots of the SP eigenmodes - see Fig. 7.
+These are manifestation of the hot spots of the SP eigenmodes-see Fig. 1.7.

-Generally, the intensity distribution of local field intensity in Fig. 9 (b)-(c) is highly singular: it consists of relatively narrow peaks (hot spots [157, 162]) separated by regions of a low intensity.
+Generally, the intensity distribution of local field intensity in Fig. 1.9b, c is highly singular: it consists of relatively narrow peaks (hot spots [158, 163]) separated by regions of a low intensity.
 This is a typical distribution of intensity in plasmonic nanosystems, which is a reflection of the inhomogeneous localization of the SP eigenmodes.